 1. SaaS trial user welcome email

-Use this email when your SaaS app has an easy-to-use onboarding process.
+Use this email marketing message when your SaaS app has an easy-to-use onboarding process.
 Or when the first step a new user needs to take is a click.

 - This subject line is awesome: to the point and ties to what Wordable’s new user is interested in.